Advanced Usage¶

 is the async version.

-Synchronous functions work like regular python functions, and block the execution until they are finished.
+Synchronous functions work like typical Python functions, and block the execution until they finish.
 Asynchronous functions can be executed concurrently for increased efficiency.
-For more details, please refer to Python docs - asyncio
+Refer to Python docs - asyncio.

 import asyncio